ByteRookie/AGS_Service/README.md

 * `AGS Service Preferred Primary Speaker` – backup speaker that will take over if the primary stops playing.
 * `AGS Service Source` – name of the media source that will be played when AGS starts playback.
 * `AGS Service Inactive TV Speakers` – TV‑related speakers that are currently inactive.
+* `AGS Service Sonos Favorites` – titles of favorites retrieved from Sonos.

 All of the data from these sensors is also available as attributes of the `media_player.ags_media_player` entity, so you may disable the sensors and still